khueue/ducc/report/ass1/report_ass1.md

 ## main.erl

-To perform lexical analysis on the input from a stream, e.g. a uC source file , and to output the result to the standard output we used the erlang file and io modules.
+To perform lexical analysis on the input from a stream, e.g. a uC source file, and to output the result to the standard output we used the erlang file and io modules.

 The function start in the module main takes a file name as an argument and opens a stream, which is passed to the function process_file.